vanshika230/Machine-Learning/README.md

           - What is Linear Regression
           - What is gradient descent
           - Implementation of gradient descent
+          - Making predictions on data set
+          - Contour and Surface Plots

     Mathematics required for Machine Learning
         a.Statistics: